MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

    ...
    ```

 1. Get (puthor, paper) pairs.
 Paste the following code in a new cell.
+Press the **SHIFT + ENTER** keys to run the code in this block.

    ```python
    PaperAuthorAffiliationsPath = 'mag/PaperAuthorAffiliations.txt'